 Merci Suárez Changes Gears by Meg Medina

-Merci Suárez attends a private school on scholarship which makes her feel like a second class citizen.
+Merci Suárez attends a private school on scholarship which makes her feel like a second-class citizen.
 She has to do extra community service including The Sunshine Buddies where she gets paired with a boy that the girl who bullies her has a crush on.
 Merci would rather play soccer but now her family won’t let her try out for the school team because her grandfather needs help.
 No one tells her exactly what is going on, but it seems that her Lolo acts strange sometimes, wandering off or getting angry for no reason.
-This coming of age story sometimes feels like it’s really geared to the middle grade audience.
+This coming-of-age story sometimes feels like it’s really geared toward the middle-grade audience.
 The reference to Vanna White of The Wheel of Fortune game show, for example, won’t resonate with most young readers as it’s before their time.
-Still, those readers who like a coming of age story that is steeped in the realism of everyday struggle will relate to Merci Suárez as she tries to find her place at school and at home.
+Still, those readers who like a coming-of-age story that is steeped in the realism of everyday struggle will relate to Merci Suárez as she tries to find her place at school and at home.

-There’s a lot in common with Merci Suárez Changes Gears and The First Rule of Punk.
+There’s a lot in common between Merci Suárez Changes Gears and The First Rule of Punk.
 Both girls are experiencing transitions at school and have to deal with girl bullies.
-I would describe The First Rule of Punk as cinematic and Merci Suárez as documentary.
-The former is more light hearted, the latter is more somber. [chapter book, ages 9 and up]
+I would describe The First Rule of Punk as cinematic and Merci Suárez as a documentary.
+The former is more light-hearted, and the latter is more somber. [chapter book, ages 9 and up]

 My Brigadista Year by Katherine Paterson